PKBeam/shawzin-song-converter/README.md

 ### Comments

-You can comment out a line with a `#` and it will be ignored by the converter (for lines after the second).
+You can comment out a line with a `#` and it will be ignored by the converter (this only works *after the second line*).
 ```
 5
 120